MessageBird Alternatives: A No-Code WhatsApp Alternative to MessageBird and Bird Competitors

 |---|---|---|

-| Free / entry | Pay-as-you-go from $0, billed by usage | Free plan, 500 WhatsApp messages a month |
+| Free / entry | Pay-as-you-go from $0, billed by usage | Planned: free plan, 500 WhatsApp messages a month |

-| Platform message fee | Around $0.005 per WhatsApp message, on top of Meta | None beyond Meta pass-through fees |
+| Platform message fee | $0.0050 per 1,000 messages on top of Meta (reported July 2026) | None beyond Meta pass-through fees |

 | Contact bundles | Bundle plans from tens of thousands of contacts | No contact bundle, no per-contact meter |